isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 ---
 layout: post
-title: The Endles Steppe
+title: Friends During Bad Times
 book_author: Esther Hautzig
 categories: 10-12
 image: the-endless-steppe.webp
 ---

-Friends During Bad Times

-During the summer of 1941, in Vilna, Poland, Russian soldiers deport Esther Rudomin’s family to Rubtsovsk, Siberia.
-Along with other accused capitalists, ten-year-old Esther, her grandmother, mother, and father, ride in cattle cars for about six weeks to their place of exile.
+During the summer of 1941, in Vilna, Poland, Russian soldiers deport ten-year-old Esther Rudomin and her family to Rubtsovsk, Siberia.
+Along with other accused capitalists, the Rudomins ride in cattle cars for about six weeks to their place of exile.
 In their new world of forced poverty, the Rudomin family endures constant hardship.
 However, in Esther Hautzig’s 1968 autobiographical novel, _The Endless Steppe_, the author recounts